DavidSchineis/Lennard-Jones-Simulator/README.md

 By tuning ε and σ, different material behaviors can be approximated, making this model useful in particle physics, chemistry, and material science simulations.

 Learn more about the Lennard-Jones potential [here](https://en.wikipedia.org/wiki/Lennard-Jones_potential).

-## Features

-* Pairwise Lennard-Jones forces are calculated to determine particle interactions every time-step.
-* Velocity-Verlet integration for stable time stepping.
-* Dynamic visualization using Pygame, with particle colors representing applied force.
-* Collision detection with broad-phase distance checks and positional correction to prevent object sink.
-* Collision handling using impulse-based resolution and restitution modeling to simulate energy loss.

 ## How to Run
 Ensure Python 3.8+ is installed and install required libraries: